aliandra/aliandra.github.io/_posts/2017-2-16-Imbalanced.md

 We can balance our classes by randomly selecting observations from the minority class to be replicated in the dataset.
 Basically we are adding additional copies of preexisting examples to the dataset to artificially balance the classes.
 The biggest drawbacks to this method is that it can promote overfitting where predictions on unseen data might be worse.

 ### Random Undersampling
-Similar to oversampling, we can undersample by randomly selecting observations in the majority class to be included in the dataset, while leaving the other majority cases out.
+Similar to oversampling, we can undersample by randomly selecting observations in the majority class to be included in the training data, while leaving the other majority cases out.
 By ignoring some of the majority class examples, we can better balance the data.
 The main drawback with this technique is that we are throwing away potentially useful data.

 ### Change Performance Metrics
 When it comes to imbalanced data, using an accuracy metric can be misleading.
-Try looking at Precision (measures how many observations) and Recall() metrics instead.
+Try looking at Precision and Recall metrics instead.
 If you're a visual person like me, generate a Confusion Matrix.

 When all else fails, get creative!
 Dig around on the internet and see what others have done to solve this problem.
 There are many other interesting methods I've read on StackOverflow and Quora such as generating synthetic observations, using informed undersampling, penalized models, and more.
 Happy Classifying!